A Tolkien Compass

-A Tolkien Compass, a 1975 collection of essays edited by Jared Lobdell, was one of the first books of Tolkien scholarship to be published.
+A Tolkien Compass, a 1975 collection of essays edited by Jared Lobdell, was one of the first books of Tolkien scholarship to be published; it was written without sight of The Silmarillion, published in 1977.
 Some of the essays have remained at the centre of such scholarship.
 Most were written by academics for fan-organised conferences.
-The collection was also the first place where Tolkien's own "Guide to the names in The Lord of the Rings" became widely available.
+The collection was also the first place where Tolkien's own "Guide to the Names in The Lord of the Rings" became widely available.

+The Tolkien scholar Tom Shippey described the essays as written in an innocent time before Tolkien studies became professionalised, and as such they offer "freshness, candor, and a sense of historical depth" that cannot be repeated.
+Other scholars have stated that two of the essays about The Hobbit have become frequently-cited classics in their field.

 Context

 J. R. R. Tolkien (1892–1973) was an English Roman Catholic writer, poet, philologist, and academic, best known as the author of the high fantasy works The Hobbit and The Lord of the Rings.

-Tolkien's book The Lord of the Rings was published in 1954–55; it was awarded the International Fantasy Award in 1957.
+The Lord of the Rings was published in 1954–55; it was awarded the International Fantasy Award in 1957.
 The publication of the Ace Books and Ballantine paperbacks in the United States helped it to become immensely popular with a new generation in the 1960s.
 It has remained so ever since, judged by both sales and reader surveys.
-The literary establishment was largely hostile to the book, attacking it in numerous reviews.
+The literary establishment was initially largely hostile to the book, attacking it in numerous reviews.

-Contents
+Synopsis

 The first and second editions contain the following essays: